Wines

 • Grüner Veltliner: Predominantly grown in Austria, especially in regions like Wachau, Kamptal, and Kremstal.
 It is also cultivated in the Czech Republic and Slovakia and in smaller quantities in the United States.

-• Sauvignon Blanc: Found in various regions globally, with significant plantings in the Loire Valley and Bordeaux in France, Marlborough in New Zealand, Chile, South Africa, and California.
+• Sauvignon Blanc: Found in various regions globally, with significant plantings in the Loire Valley and Bordeaux in France, Marlborough in New Zealand, Chile, South Africa, and the United States (especially within California).

 Understanding these similarities and differences can help you choose the right wine for your palate and the occasion, ensuring a delightful wine experience every time.